Apply

 4. If an investigation is warranted, the allegation is also reported to the Chair of the Audit and Risk Management Committee.

-5. If the Internal Auditor determines that the allegation is without substance or merit, or that the report is not a good faith allegation, the allegation may be dismissed without investigation.
-In such instances, the reporter will be so informed, and may be given opportunity to re-submit the allegation with additional evidence.
+5. If the Internal Auditor determines that the allegation is without substance or merit, or it is a malicious allegation, the allegation may be dismissed without investigation.
+In such instances, the reporter will be so informed, and (other than in the case of a malicious allegation) may be given opportunity to re-submit the allegation with additional evidence.

 1. The investigator will do an initial assessment and determine if an investigation team is necessary.
 If necessary, the investigator will contact the University officers and others (i.e. legal counsel, forensic or IT experts) with the required expertise, or an external investigation team may be contracted to perform some or all of the investigation.

-2. The Chief Governance Officer ensures the investigator is provided with the resources necessary to conduct a thorough investigation.
+2. The Board of Governors, through its Audit & Risk Management Committee, ensures that senior management provides the investigator with the resources and support necessary to conduct a thorough investigation.

 4. The investigator reports the investigation procedures, findings, conclusions, and recommendations to the Chief Governance Officer, or to the Chair of the Audit and Risk Management Committee if the allegation or findings involve any of the Senior Executives, and to the Office of Internal Audit if the investigation is not performed by this office.

 6. To maintain the integrity of an investigation process, the University will take reasonable steps to maintain confidentiality to the extent possible during the investigation.
-Confidentiality may not be possible where identification is required to conduct a thorough investigation, to comply with the law, and to provide accused individuals their legal rights of defence.
+Confidentiality may not be possible where identification is required to conduct a thorough and procedurally fair investigation, or to comply with the law.

 7. The Office of Internal Audit files all electronic and hardcopy files and documents related to the investigation according to the established record retention and archiving schedule.